Customer Rate Cards

 • Result: Higher charge than dead weight alone

-Test using: Customer Price Calculator (Finance menu)
+Test using the Customer Price Calculator (Finance menu).

 If there was no Cubic Multiplier setup in this example, the price would be the below: